Advising Information Announcements Contact Information Office Hours Resources and InformationStudent Information Handbook

 Program directors at the affiliating nuclear medicine programs encourage students to learn about the field.
 Consider the following actions that will help you become acquainted with the profession:

 Plan to meet with the allied health coordinator during the spring semester of the sophomore year to review the application process.

-Students admitted to CCAC spend twelve months in the Pittsburgh area.
-Classes are taught at CCAC’s Allegheny Campus and clinical practice includes rotations in three of thirteen affiliating hospitals.
+Students admitted to CCAC spend 12 months in the Pittsburgh area.
+Classes are taught at CCAC’s Allegheny Campus and clinical practice includes rotations in three of 13 affiliating hospitals.

 Upon graduation, the students earn a Bachelor of Science degree with a major in nuclear medicine technology from Indiana University of Pennsylvania.